s3664099/AdventureGame/BuildingGame.md

 is closed.
 There are two constructors - one will set the open/close boolean, and another will add an item, though it is not clear what this item is used for.

+*public void openClose()*

+You can use this method to set the initial open/closed state of a closeable door.

 ### lockableExit ###

 *Constructor LockableExit(String name, String command, Location destination, boolean closed,